PaoloRinaldi/Recent_Work/README.md

 ### 4. Multivariate Statistics (MVS)
 Two different group projects.
-* **First project:** Identification of latent dimensions in consumer preferences and the study of correlations between distinct sets of multivariate variables.
+<br>**First project:** Identification of latent dimensions in consumer preferences and the study of correlations between distinct sets of multivariate variables.
 <br>**Methodology:**
 * Principal Component Analysis (PCA): Used to reduce dimensionality and visualize data variance.
 * Exploratory Factor Analysis (EFA): Applied with Varimax rotation to extract interpretable latent factors from raw survey data.